Cracking Belief Codes Case Study

 My client inherited the code from her father, who inherited it from his father, who inherited it from his father. who inherited it from his father.
 So, the original code was set by my client's great, great grandfather over a hundred years ago.

-The circumstances involve mining and the potential of death from gas fumes.
-Clues include the following words: Breathless, escape, killed, trapped.
+The circumstances involved mining and the potential of death from gas fumes.
+Clues included the following words: Breathless, escape, killed, trapped.

 The original code: